-The feature of auto-lock on iPhone will put the device to sleep and lock the device after a short time to save the battery.
-However, many users claimed to have discovered that the iPhone auto lock us not working after installing the latest version of iOS 13.
-If the auto lock stops working, the device screen will no longer sleep or get locked.
-Today we will discuss the issue of the iPhone auto-lock not working and offer you some of the effective solutions to help you get rid of this issue.
+The feature of Auto-lock on iPhone will put the device to sleep and lock the device after a short time to save the battery.
+However, many users claimed to have discovered that the iPhone Auto Lock not working after installing the latest version of iOS 14.
+If the Auto Lock stops working, the device screen will no longer sleep or get locked.
+Today we will discuss the issue of the iPhone Auto-lock not working and offer you some of the effective solutions to help you get rid of this issue.

 Step 2.
 Here you will see several time duration choices that you can choose to auto lock the device.
 Select one that suits you best and the iPhone screen will lock automatically after that time duration.

-Note: If you select the time duration as ‘Never’, the iPhone will never get locked.
+Note: If you select the time duration as "Never", the iPhone will never get locked automatically.

-iPhone’s Low Power Mode feature will affect the normal running of so many other features including the auto-lock function.
+iPhone's Low Power Mode feature will affect the normal running of many other features including the Auto-lock function.
 Thus turning off Low Power Mode may also help to fix this issue.

 Step 4.
-You only need to click the switch button behind the low battery mode to make the button become white, and the low battery mode will be turned off.
+You only need to click the switch button next the Low Battery Mode to make the button become white, and the Low Battery Mode will be turned off.

 Step 2.
 If the iPhone does not shut down properly, then press and hold the following button combination: